project-illium/illium-documentation/docs/node/tor.md

 ### Validating with Tor

 Generally speaking it's not recommended that you use Tor when running a validator node.
-The reason for this is that validators and users not running tor may not be able to connect to you (there is relaying functionality but it's a best effort service).
+The reason for this is that validators and users not running tor may not be able to connect to you (there is relaying functionality, but it's a best effort service).

 To the extent that other validators have trouble connecting to you, it could cause to get marked as having poor uptime resulting in a loss of your coinbase rewards.